vettayruu/Web-Based-VR-Teleoperation/README.md

      python MQTT_teleoperation_cam.py
      ```

-   You can also try teleoperation using WebRTC's data channel:
+   (Option) If you have a SORA WebRTC SFU server, you can also try teleoperation using WebRTC's data channel:

    - **Right Arm via WebRTC:**
      ```bash